ychnlgy/StandardC/README.md

 | List    | [Basic](examples/List_example1.c) and [advanced](examples/List_example2.c) demonstrations of List methods. |
 | String  | [A demonstration of String methods.](examples/String_example.c) |
 | Unittest | [How to write a unittest using StdC framework.](stdc/unittest/unittest_fail11of17_test.c) |

+## Note
+All code in this package compiled without errors or warnings on my machine.
+If you encountered any compilation problems, please write a GitHub issue so I can fix it.